-I picked out this one for its beautiful earthy red colouring and striking pattern.
+I chose this bowl for its beautiful earthy red colouring and striking patterns.
 I love it in my kitchen for storing eggs but I can see it equally well in any room.
-Bathroom possibly for all those niggly bits and bobs?
+Bathroom possibly for all those giggly bits and bobs?
 Or even simply as a centrepiece in the living room or dining table?

 Gourds are grown in Northern and Eastern Kenya and are traditionally used to store and carry water and food.
 The gourds are collected and dried in villages before being transported to Nairobi where they are hollowed out, painted and carved by hand.